Thursdays, September 23, 2021 - October 14, 2021; 6:30PM - 9:30PM PT (Pacific Time)

 Making custom chains, soldering jump rings, and making prong settings for your stones - it’s all in this workshop.

-This course is available as an in-person workshop or live online class, and as a 4 week course or 2 day workshop.
+This course is available as an in-person workshop or live online class.
 Please check this page for times and formats available.

 Why would you want to learn how to make chain?